Each group itinerary is tailored to fit your learning objectives.

 Eagle Bay is a semi-exposed rocky shore where students can observe a diversity of intertidal animals and seaweeds in their natural habitat.
 Some organisms inhabiting only areas of high wave exposure, such as gooseneck barnacles, can be found here.
 This bay is also a beautiful place to have reflective time as the sound of crashing waves on the shore is enhanced by the whistle buoy.
 Students are encouraged to explore under rocks, gently handle animals and ask lots of questions.

-This short field trip is conducted at night off the dock or in the boats at the mouth of Grappler Inlet.
+This short but magical field trip is conducted at night off the BMSC dock.
 It is an opportunity to see the water glow!
 When phytoplankton are disturbed, a chemical reaction occurs.
-One of the products of this chemical reaction is a bright green light.
-Knowing the science behind it does not affect the magic of seeing bioluminescence first hand.
-Bioluminescence is best observed on calm days during the Spring, Summer and Fall.
+One of the products of this chemical reaction is a visible flash of green light.
+Knowing the science behind it does not detract from the magic of seeing bioluminescence first hand.
+Bioluminescence is best observed on calm days during the Spring, Summer and Fall, but is often less visible during or just after a big rainstorm.

 Temperate Rainforest Ecology (1-3 hours)